weak0/myTwitter/README.md

 Work with input type = file,
 sort () function,
 Date () object,
-I improve my skills thanks to the Obiect-oriented programming,
+I improve my skills with Obiect-oriented programming,

 What needs to be corrected (imo):